 The Multi-Function knob can be set to control Throttle Sensitivity.
-Throttle Sensitivity works the same way as Steering Sensitivity, but applies the effect to the throttle channel.
+Throttle Sensitivity works the same way as Steering Sensitivity, as described on page 13, but applies the effect to the throttle channel.
 Only forward throttle is affected; brake/reverse travel remains linear regardless of the Throttle Sensitivity setting.